Citation, DOI & article data

-In approximately 1-6% symptoms occur before the age of 20 years, so-called 'juvenile' form, which appears to be a variant of the usual adult form, with a different pattern of symptoms.
+In approximately 1-6% of patients, symptoms occur before the age of 20 years, so-called 'juvenile' form, which appears to be a variant of the usual adult form, with a different pattern of symptoms.
 In juvenile cases having inherited the disease from the father is far more common 3.

-Presentation is typically with progressive rigidity, choreoathetosis, dementia, psychosis and emotional lability 2.
+Presentation is typically with progressive rigidity, choreoathetosis, dementia, psychosis, and emotional lability 2.

-The juvenile form has a different presentation, with cerebellar symptoms, rigidity and hypokinesia being prominent.
+The juvenile form has a different presentation, with cerebellar symptoms, rigidity, and hypokinesia being prominent.

 Microscopically, there are Huntington nuclear inclusion bodies 8.
-Both deep grey matter and to a lesser degree white matter are involved in HD.
+Both deep grey matter and, to a lesser degree, white matter are involved in HD.

 Although all modalities capable of structural brain imaging will demonstrate morphological changes of Huntington disease, MRI has the greatest spatial and contrast resolution and is thus preferred.

 The most striking and best-known feature is that of caudate head atrophy.
 There is also, however, prominent putaminal volume loss which is usually not as easily recognized on visual inspection but seen well on morphometry 9.
 This is particularly the case in younger patients 4.
 The combination results in enlargement of the frontal horns, often giving them a "box" like configuration 2-4.

 This can be quantified by a number of measurements: